jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

 ## automatic mode

-When a link group is in automatic mode, the alternatives system ensures that the links in the group point to the highest priority alternative appropriate for the group.
+When a link group is in automatic mode, the alternatives system ensures that the links in the group point to the alternative path with the highest priority.

 ## manual mode